 - Their transfer fee is not fixed, so it can change between different currencies.

-- They are unable to offer financial advice.
+- WorldRemit are unable to offer financial advice.

 - Not all transfer methods are available in all countries.
-For example, you can't organise cash pick up when sending money to India.
+For example, there's no cash pick up when you send money to India.

 How to use WorldRemit

 There are three main steps to setting up an account with WorldRemit, which we have outlined below.
-Before you start your transfer there are a few things you will need as well.
+You can also watch our video tutorial for a complete guide.

 Step 1: Register

 Register your details through the WorldRemit website.
-This will include the type of account you need, your details and the currencies you'll transfer.
+You will choose the type of account you need, your details and the currencies you'll transfer.
 Once you provide some ID, WorldRemit will let you know when your account is ready.

 Step 2: Transfer